fossasia/labyrinth/CONTRIBUTING.md

 The labyrinth not only contains computer-generated tiles but also tiles draw by hand.
 Please open an issue if you like to [create a hand-drawn tile][issue-add-hand-drawn-tile] to track the progress.

+### Create a New Level

+Although you see only one level, you can reach the goal tile of this and other levels to switch between the levels.
+You can add new levels to the labyrinth.
+Please open an [issue for adding a new level][issue-add-level] which will guide you through the process.